blomqvist/thesis/Report/report.md

 The pre-application often includes handling of newly received CAN signals.
 E.g. scaling of raw values etc. The run-application is the main software routine for the module where all the operations are specified.
 The post-application is last step before leaving the module's software routine.
 This step typically calls the CAN transmission routine.

 ###3.1.2 PDO Interface
-Together with our mentor we identified the vital signals and specified the new  CAN interface for the OCU.
+The vital signals were identified and the new CAN interface for the OCU were specified with the help of our mentor.
 This was very challenging due to not wanting to flood the bus with too much traffic but still having access to as much utilities as possible.
-The OCU interface we agreed upon adds a total of three (3) PDO frames when configured to full truck interaction.
+The OCU interface we agreed upon adds a total of three^[Volkswagen Research (6)] PDO frames when configured to full truck interaction.
 The address of the OCU is 0x1B (decimal 27).

  \newpage

 The OCU only requires one PDO to be sent from the ICH (the master node).
 This PDO includes signals required by the OCU to operate.
 This PDO includes option button bit field among others.
 As an example, the option buttons are available to read as hardware functionality on the ICH.
 There are a total of six option buttons on the handle and therefore fits as a bit field inside one byte.
-This is perfect because we can dedicate one byte in the PDO for all the buttons' status.
+This is perfect because one byte in the PDO can be dedicated for all the buttons' status.
 This is the only receive object on the OCU, called PDORx1.

 ![Buttons on the handle](Images/DSC_0067.JPG)

 The OCU does receive other PDOs as well, but they are not addressed specifically to it.
 E.g. the ACT (the motor controller) addresses its data to the ICH, but the OCU has the possibility to read the same data from the bus.
-For this purpose, we have setup a way to relatively easy listen to PDOs not addressed to the OCU.
+For this purpose, a way to relatively easy listen to PDOs not addressed to the OCU have been added.

 \begin{table}[H]
 \centering